stozo04/loan-tracker-mcp/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=<your-anon-key>
 ```

-Notes:
+Notes
-- The Edge Function expects callers to forward an Authorization Bearer token so RLS policies (if enabled) work.
-The repo uses the anon key for simple setups.
+- The Edge Function expects callers to send `Authorization: Bearer <JWT>` so RLS can apply.
+For simple setups, the anon key works.
-- For production, prefer a service_role or proper auth tokens where appropriate.
+- For production, prefer authenticated user tokens or a server-side context.

+## Using Shared Helpers from the Dashboard

+The dashboard imports types and helpers from the root `src/index.ts` to keep derivation logic canonical.
+Use relative paths based on the importing file location.

+Examples
+- From a component under `dashboard/src/components`:
+  `import { deriveLoan, type Loan as LoanRow } from '../../../src/index'`
+- From a hook under `dashboard/src/lib/hooks`:
+  `import { deriveLoan, type Loan as LoanRow, type LoanComputed } from '../../../../src/index'`

+Please do not duplicate derivation logic in the dashboard.
+Use `deriveLoan`, `summarizePortfolio`, and related exports from the shared module.

+Build note: Next.js may warn about multiple lockfiles and infer the workspace root.
+You can ignore this, remove `dashboard/package-lock.json`, or set `turbopack.root` in `dashboard/next.config.ts` to silence the warning.

-## Database (recommended schema)
+## Database (Recommended Schema)

 This project expects two tables: `loan_tracker_loans` and `loan_tracker_payments`.

-Example SQL (run in Supabase SQL editor):
+Example SQL

 ```sql
 create extension if not exists pgcrypto;